rakhimov/scram/doc/coding_standards.rst

 - RTTI (typeid, dynamic_cast, dynamic_pointer_cast)
   is forbidden in **analysis code**.

+- `Defensive Programming`_.
-- Check all preconditions and assumptions with the ``assert`` macro wherever possible in **analysis code**.
+  Check all preconditions, postconditions, invariants, and assumptions with the ``assert`` macro wherever possible in **analysis code**.
   Consider supplying an error message to clarify the assertion, for example, ``assert(!node->mark() && "Detected a cycle!")``.